zee-nguyen/Stanford_Machine_Learning/master-notes.md

 ## Collaborative Filtering

 * CF has an interesting property: feature learning can start to learn for itself what features to use.
+* The term "collaborative" is used because each time a user rates a movie for example, that helps the systems to better learn the features and the theta parameter --> i.e. collaborate on improving the recommendations.

 ![](/assets/w9/cf-1.jpg)